All Ages. All Activities.

 Inbalance Physiotherapy & Pilates' seasoned physios, Polestar educated pilates instructors and massage therapists - some of the best hands in the business .

-In-Balance Physiotherapy and Pilates provides a uniquely tailored healthcare experience with an exceptional team offering Physiotherapy services, lymphoedema treatments, pilates classes, hydrotherapy, massage therapies, Power Plate Training and more.
+In-Balance Physiotherapy and Pilates is located in Launceston, Tasmania.
+We provide a uniquely tailored healthcare experience with an exceptional team offering Physiotherapy services, Vestibular rehabilitation, pilates classes, running assessments, hydrotherapy, massage therapies and more.
 This holistic approach to health and wellbeing means you’re in good hands - we treat the person, not just the complaint.

 Since 2006, In-Balance Physiotherapy and Pilates has provided innovative, safe and effective treatment and services to a broad clientele from across Launceston and northern Tasmania.
 Our highly experienced team of Physiotherapists are committed to optimising your function, mobility and quality of life.

 We believe there’s no one more effective at maintaining your health than you.
 That’s why we encourage you to take an active role in your own recovery and offer strategies for ongoing health maintenance and prevention of injury.
 Our multi-disciplinary team of healthcare professionals can assist you to achieve sensible goals through intelligent treatment, attention to detail and positive reinforcement.
-And as the only practice in Launceston utilising a scanning laser to treat lymphoedema, soft tissue injuries and other issues, you can rest assured we provide you with every option and opportunity to reach your health goals.
+We are also uniquely able to offer treatment using a medical grade laser for lymphoedema, soft tissue and other injuries.
+You can rest assured we provide you with every option and opportunity to reach your health goals.

 Keen to improve your posture and efficiency on a 10km run or even a dash down the supermarket aisle?